How to Get Policies and Procedures ‘Done’

 Creating and maintaining a definitive set of policies and procedures represents a significant investment of resources.
 To make these activities as routine and painless as possible, organization are wise to establish a repeatable policy and procedure development process workflow.
 It is by following this process that you learn how to get policies and procedures ‘Done’.

 How Can You Get Policies and Procedures ‘Done’

 Policies and procedures are never “done” in the sense that they may be declared “complete” and set aside.
 These documents represent the “good practices?” used by an organization to do its work and evolve as the ways of doing business change.

-To get policies and procedures ‘done’, a standard process for developing policies and procedures provides the example for the work it authorizes and directs.
-The details for developing policies and procedures should apply to this standard process first.
+To get policies and procedures ‘done’, a standard plan to document processes and for developing policies and procedures provides the example for the work it authorizes and directs.
+The details for developing policies and procedures should apply to this standard process template first.

 For example, if each organizational activity is to be governed by a policy and directed by multiple procedures, the policy and procedure development process also must include these same components.